Mailroom

 In a large organization, the mailroom is the central hub of the internal mail system and the interface with external mail.
 The postmaster manages the department, clerks assist them and mailboys deliver mail for other employees in different departments using a mail cart or a trolley doing regular rounds throughout the day.
 Sometimes the mailboys will trolley sort using the departmental slots on the trolley to reduce work at the central hub and to speed internal mail.

-Working in the mailroom is a stereotypical entry-level job in an organization, and working one's way up the corporate ladder "from the mailroom" is a common idiom.
+Working in the mailroom as a mail clerk or in dated parlance, mailboy, was a stereotypical male gender oriented entry-level job in an organization, and working one's way up the corporate ladder "from the mailroom" is a common idiom.
 At a few companies the mailroom is the basis or metonym for a training program for highly promising early-career hires.
 U.S. talent agency mailrooms, starting with the William Morris Agency mailroom, became famous for alumni rising to the highest levels in the entertainment industry, documented in the book The Mailroom: Hollywood History from the Bottom Up.